 Do you find yourself suddenly needing to go to the bathroom without warning?
-Do you worry about socializing or spending time away from home because you're experiencing urine leakage?
+Ever worry about socializing or spending time away from home because you’re experiencing urine leakage?
 Do you need to urinate more often than usual or even experience unexpected urination at night (also known as nocturia)?

 If so, it’s possible you may be living with a form of urinary incontinence called overactive bladder.